How to be a HERO for Autism Acceptance Month: Free live panel with top speakers

 Listen on the player below

 "A lot of autistic people come with special features like DVDs.
 And sometimes those special features can be special skills.
 My special skill is I can remember any moment from my life so long as I can remember what movie I was watching at that time.
-For example, I can remember the first date I ever went on because I took my date to see Shrek The Third!" - Michael Mcreary
+This is true.
+For example, I can remember the first date I ever went on because I took my date to see Shrek The Third!
+Yes and I can remember the last date I ever went on because I took my date to see Shrek The Third!" - Michael Mcreary

 But is it okay to joke about autism?
 How do you feel when Michael explains his neurodivergence with humor?